 Here’s (literally) the bottom line: You’re going to die.
 I’m going to die.
 Everybody you know and love is going to die, too.
 The only outstanding questions are how and when.
 Completely banning alcohol would only prevent about 3.5% of cancer deaths, meaning that the other 96.5% of fatal cancers are caused by things other than alcohol.
 In other words, given that cancer is the #2 leading cause of death in America, there’s a good chance that you’re going to die of cancer no matter what you do.

 So chill out and have a drink.

-Research consistently under-report that people tend to under-report their alcohol consumption by roughly half.
+A result of anti-alcohol sentiment is this.
+Research finds that people tend to under-report their drinking.
+It’s by roughly half.
 This means that on average they drink about twice as much as they report.
 Thus, if people report having one drink per day, they probably have two.
-As a result, the health benefits of moderate drinking apply to much higher consumption levels.
+As a result, the health benefits of moderate drinking apply to much higher drinking levels.